lib_shim_transaction-shim.js

 if (!shim.agent.canCollectData() || existingTransaction) {

-return fn.apply(this, arguments)
+return func.apply(this, arguments)

 }